Skip to content

 Windows Command Line utility (cmd.exe) has a maximum string length of 8,191 characters.
 Also, a web shell may error if you attempt to send extremely large strings.

-PowerShell System.Net.WebClient
+Powershell System.Net.WebClient

 PowerShell offers many file transfer options.
 In any version of PowerShell, the System.Net.WebClient class can be used to download a file over HTTP, HTTPS or FTP.